mttcrn/polimi-CSE-notes/Machine Learning.md

     - **For regression**: Take the **average** (or weighted average) of the neighbor values.

 The number of neighbors $k$ is an hyperparameter that must be chosen accordingly: a small $k$ make the algorithm sensitive to noise, while a large $k$ lead to smooth decision boundary. it can be set using [[Machine Learning#Validation approach|cross validation]].
+It can be used as a **regularization hyperparameter**: the larger the value of $k$, the more the model is regularized: a smaller $k$ is going to give a more complex model, which is associated with smaller bias and higher variance (likely overfitting the training data).

 The choice of metric affects the performance, depending on the data distribution.

-It is computationally expensive for large datasets, sensitive to irrelevant or redundant features and the performance depends on a good choice of $k$.
+It is computationally **expensive for large datasets**, sensitive to irrelevant or redundant features and the performance depends on a good choice of $k$.
-The hyperparameter $k$ can be used as a **regularization hyperparameter**: the larger the value of $k$, the more the model is regularized.
-A smaller $k$ is going to give a more complex model, which is associated with smaller bias and higher variance.

 KNN naturally supports multi-class classification using **majority voting** among neighbors. - In case of ties, a **tie-breaking rule** is needed (e.g., prioritize the closest neighbor or use weighted voting).
 ## Probabilistic Discriminative Models
 ### Logistic Regression
 #### Binary problem
 Consider a two-class classification problem.
-The posterior probability of class $\mathcal{C}_1$ can be written as a logistic sigmoid function:
+The posterior probability of class a sample to be classified in $\mathcal{C}_1$ can be written as a logistic sigmoid function:
 $$
 p(\mathcal{C_1}|\phi) = { 1 \over 1 + \exp(-w^T \phi)} = \sigma(w^T \phi)
 $$
 where (for brevity) $\phi = \phi(x)$ is the transformed input vector and $p(\mathcal{C}_2|\phi) = 1 - p(\mathcal{C}_1 | \phi)$.
 The bias term is omitted for clarity.
 This model is known as logistic regression.
 Differently from generative models, here we model $p(\mathcal{C}_k | \phi)$ directly.
-##### Maximum Likelihood for Logistic Regression

 Given a dataset $\mathcal{D} = \{x_n, t_n\}$ with $n = 1, .., N$ and $t_n \in \{0, 1\}$ (binary classification problem).
-We want to maximize the probability of getting the right label:
+We want to maximize the probability of getting the right label (**maximum likelihood**):
 $$
 p(t|\phi(x), w) = \prod_{n=1}^N y_n^{t_n}(1 - y_n)^{1-t_n}
 $$